ytag3/ytag3.github.io/index.md

 ## Let’s Connect!

-I’m currently seeking entry-level embedded systems opportunities where I can design, build, and debug real hardware + firmware — and keep learning by doing.
+I’m currently seeking entry-level embedded systems opportunities where I can design, build, and debug real hardware + firmware and keep my brain from turning into soup.
-Thanks for checking out my work — feel free to reach out if you’d like to chat or follow along!
+Thanks for checking out my page!
+Feel free to reach out if you’d like to chat or follow along.

 **[LinkedIn](https://www.linkedin.com/in/ytagle/)** • **[GitHub](https://github.com/ytag3)**